jakobmollas/lustpodden/README.md

 # Lustpodden Search
-Podcast Search — GitHub Actions + Fuse.js
+Podcast Search — Podbean RSS + Spotify API + GitHub Actions + Fuse.js

 Simple static web page that offers client-side in-mem full text search of podcast episodes downloaded at build-time from a Podbean RSS feed.
-GitHub Actions + a cron definition pulls down the RSS feed, extracts relevant data and creates a JSON file.
+GitHub Actions + a cron definition pulls down the RSS feed, attempts to pull down matching Spotify episode data to get Spotify links, extracts relevant data and creates a JSON file.
-The resulting data is then pushed to GitHub pages (via branch) and serverd from there.
+The resulting data is then pushed to GitHub pages (via branch) and served from there.
 Styling is done via Bootstrap.

 It uses Fuse.js to power search functionality, see: https://www.fusejs.io/